PiyushJain045/AiFormGenerator/README.md

 - **Response Analysis**: View total responses and visualize data with bar graphs.
 - **Wall-E Guidance**: A 3D model of Wall-E guides you through the process, making form creation interactive and fun.
 - **User Authentication**: Secure user authentication and form management using Django's `allauth`.
+- **Design Template Selection**: Choose from a variety of pre-made designs to customize the appearance of your form with just a click.

 ---